RavneetAnand/video-annotations-service/README.md

-# Books service
+# Players service

 ============================

-Books microservice runs on Port number - 3903
+Players microservice runs on Port number - 3903

-## Books
+## players

-Books supports the following operations :
+players supports the following operations :

-- ### getBooksList
+- ### getplayersList

-#### Description : Get the books list from the database.
-This method is called from the API route "/getBooks".
+#### Description : Get the players list from the database.
+This method is called from the API route "/getplayers".

 - ### authenticateUser

 #### Description : Provide token after the user validation.
 This method is called from the API route "/authenticate".

 - ### Database configuration

   It can be set in the file server.js.

 - ### API
   URLs to fetch data are defined in the file api/routes.js

-### `npx mocha books.test.js`
+### `npx mocha players.test.js`

 Launches the test runner in the interactive watch mode using mocha plugin.